There are no two ways about it; babies are dumb.

 For a small baby, baby-proofing is relatively easy: don’t place them on top of things they could roll off of.
 It is a fact of life that babies learn to roll the instant they are placed on a bed and you’ve nipped out for a wee.

-As they start to get a bit bigger, they’ll go through the ‘everything in the mouth’ phase during which everyone like to tell you they’re teething or ready to wean even though they blatantly aren’t.
+As they start to get a bit bigger, they’ll go through the ‘everything in the mouth’ phase during which old people like to tell you they’re teething or ready to wean even though they blatantly aren’t.
 Again, it’s pretty straightforward: make sure suffocation and choking hazards (nappy bags, jewellery, small toys that your toddler might leave around…) are out of reach.

 Crawling – Walking